Actuarial Studies Information

-What is an actuary?
+So who is an actuary?
 Actuaries use mathematical skills to define, analyze and solve business problems involving the cost of possible future events.
 Actuaries are employed by insurance companies, financial institutions, consulting firms, industrial corporations, government agencies, universities, accounting firms and labor unions.
 Actuarial work includes: projecting how a new auto-safety law will change insurance claims; investigating how life-insurance reserves and future premiums might balance future claims; estimating the benefit cost of a labor contract; analyzing investment risks; or projecting financial costs of an epidemic.
 For example, actuaries determine how much you should pay for auto insurance based upon your driving record and habits, location, age, automobile type, and etcetera.
 In the near future, actuaries will need to determine how autonomous vehicles are insured and consider emerging risks (e.g. hacking of software).

 While there are special actuarial options within the undergraduate and graduate mathematics degrees, actuarial studies is also available as an informal concentration and may be taken by students in any major.
 Such students take mathematics courses that cover preliminary examination learning objectives.

 Besides calculus, linear algebra, probability and statistics, seven mathematics (M) actuarial courses plus one actuarial foundation (ACF) course anchor the actuarial program.
 Students who complete these courses and pass at least two professional examinations can be competitive in the actuarial job market.